snowplow/documentation/docs/collecting-data/collecting-from-own-applications/unity-tracker/event-tracking/index.md

 SelfDescribingJson json = new SelfDescribingJson("iglu:com.acme/example/jsonschema/1-0-0", data);
 ```

-This object is now ready to be Tracked within an SelfDescribing Event.
+This object is now ready to be Tracked within a SelfDescribing Event.

 You can create a SelfDescribingJson with the following arguments: